radut/JavaAV/README.md

+Forked Version of https://github.com/hoary/JavaAV , with javacv version updated, and released to a maven(check maven library part).

 # JavaAV

 The aim of this project is to provide an easy to use interface to [FFmpeg].
 This project is not command line based like